Worlds of Fun: Oceans of Fun

 Oceans of Fun is Worlds of Fun's water park.
 It opened in 1982 as the world's largest water park.
 It is included with admission to Worlds of Fun, beginning in the 2013 season.

 Fast Lane

 Fast Lane is Worlds of Fun's "two line" system introduced in 2012.
 For an increased cost (in addition to normal admission charges), visitors receive a wrist band that enables them to bypass the standby line and enter the "Fast Lane" line to significantly reduce their wait time.

-Fast Lane Plus gets access to select rides not included in basic Fast Lane.
+As of the 2026 season, Fast Lane access is available on the following rides: